 #IBelong – Towards a sense of belonging in an inclusive learning environment is a Strategic Partnership for Higher Education.
 It focuses on improving the experiences and outcomes of students from diverse backgrounds (in particular migrant students and first generation entrants) through creating a more inclusive learning environment in higher education.

-population participating in higher education.
+Higher education institutions have not yet succeeded in offering equitable opportunities and outcomes for the diverse student population participating in higher education.
 This prevents the talents of students from flourishing, as can be seen in the performance gap between diverse groups of students in higher education across Europe.